-In a word – no. German Shepherds are alpha dogs and look to establish dominance.
-A German Shepherd can become violent if it does not respect its owner as the leader and feels that its dominance is being challenged.
+In a word – no. German Shepherds are alpha dogs like the Siberian Husky and look to establish dominance.
+A German Shepherd can become violent if it does not respect its owner as the leader and feels its dominance is being challenged.

-An experienced owner will be able to establish authority as a good leader and train an obedient German Shepherd.
+An experienced owner can establish authority as a good leader and train an obedient German Shepherd.
 If this breed is not trained properly, it can be extremely dangerous.